-On May 18, 1971, residents of New York filed a civil rights lawsuit pursuant to 42 U.S.C. § 1983 in the U.S. District Court for the Southern District of New York, alleging that the NYPD Special Services Division had conducted unlawful surveillance and intelligence-gathering activities against plaintiffs and the political action groups to which they belonged, in violation of their First Amendment rights.
+On May 18, 1971, residents of New York filed this civil rights lawsuit pursuant to 42 U.S.C. § 1983 in the U.S. District Court for the Southern District of New York, alleging that the NYPD Special Services Division had conducted unlawful surveillance and intelligence-gathering activities against plaintiffs and the political action groups to which they belonged, in violation of their First Amendment rights.
 Plaintiffs were represented by the Center for Constitutional Rights and private counsel.
 They sought declaratory and injunctive relief.

 The NPYD moved to dismiss the complaint.
 The District Court (Judge Edward Weinfeld) denied that motion.
 Handschu v.
 Special Servs.
 Div., 349 F. Supp.
 766 (S.D.N.Y.
 1972) ("Handschu I").
 Settlement negotiations followed.